billsioros/pytsp/README.md

 _Special thanks to [Andrinopoulou Christina](https://github.com/ChristinaAndrinopoyloy) for her major contribution in the theoretical research of the problem._

+_In the following sections the terms `path`, `tour`, `route` are used interchangeably_

 ### Greedy Approaches

 #### Nearest Neighbor Search

+1. Initialize all vertices as unvisited.
+2. Select an arbitrary vertex, set it as the current vertex and mark as visited.
+3. Find out the shortest edge connecting the current vertex and an unvisited vertex.
+4. Set the unvisited vertex as the current vertex and mark it as visited.
+5. If all the vertices in the domain are visited, then terminate.
+Otherwise, go to step 3.

+The sequence of the visited vertices is the output of the algorithm.

 ![alt text](./img/tsplot/nearest_neighbor_020_7199_051.png)